 Web API design has one of the most important topics over the past years.
 As professionals in the development industry we work with dozens of backend solutions each year and so nothing matters more to us than straightforward API design.
+Completing the Microsoft Web API certification may help you hone your skills relating to this important part of your work.
 Generally, our recommendation is to use the RESTFul design for all web APIs.
 REST is used because it separates the API into numerous logical resources they use the Delete, GET, Put, HTTP and Post methods.
 Below we share a couple of ideas for clean RESTful API design.

 Try Using Nouns and Avoiding Verbs